Theodore Schurch: Trial and execution

 Schurch was arrested in Rome in March 1945, and charged with nine counts of treachery and one count of desertion.
-He was tried by court martial at the Duke of York's Headquarters in Chelsea, London, in September 1945, Major Melford Stevenson presiding.
+He was tried by court martial at the Duke of York's Headquarters in Chelsea, London, in September 1945, with Major Melford Stevenson presiding.
 He was defended by Alexander Brands KC.
-During his court-martial, Schurch demanded to know the member of each judge.
-After learning that one of the officers was Jewish, he asked for him to be removed.
-The request was granted after Schurch's lawyer said "The question of fascism looms large in the accused’s mind, there would be an inevitable clash between the accused and the major."
-Schurch was nevertheless found guilty of all counts and received the death sentence mandated under law.
+Schurch was nevertheless found guilty of all counts and received the mandatory death sentence.

 Schurch was hanged on 4 January 1946 at HM Prison Pentonville, at the age of 27.
-His execution was carried out by Albert Pierrepoint, who had hanged William Joyce the previous day for treason.
+His execution was carried out by Albert Pierrepoint, who had hanged William Joyce the previous day for high treason.

 Schurch was the only British soldier executed for treachery committed during the war.
-However, Duncan Scott-Ford, a merchant seaman, was also hanged for treachery, and New Zealand-born Captain Patrick Stanley Vaughan Heenan of the British Indian Army was convicted of espionage, and shot by a guard.
+However, Duncan Scott-Ford, a merchant seaman, and civilians George Johnson Armstrong and Oswald John Job were also hanged for treachery, and New Zealand-born Captain Patrick Stanley Vaughan Heenan of the British Indian Army was convicted of espionage, and shot by a guard.
 Harold Cole, a British POW who betrayed members of the French Resistance, was shot dead by the French police in January 1946, a month after he escaped from custody.

-Civilians William Joyce and John Amery were executed for high treason, a different offence.